uwePhillPhelps/IAP-2024/Tutorials/Part 2/10 - Arrays and Vectors.md

 std::cout << "The value of element 3 is " << notes[3] << "\n"; // display the last element
 ```

-An array can only store values within it's initially declared size:
+Remember that arrays can only store values within their declared size...

 ```cpp
   notes[9] = 78;  //ERRROR! out of bounds
   notes[10] = 80; //ERRROR! out of bounds
 ```

 We cannot therefore store more than 4 values in this array without creating another array.
-In general, when you cannot pre-determine how many values we might want to store, there is another storage data type we can use.
-The **vector!**
+In situatins where it is impossible to pre-determine how many values to store, another storage data type is preferred.... the **vector!**

 ## Recap - Vectors

-A vector is a special type of array that does not have a fixed size, instead elements can be added (or removed) and the vector will resize automatically.
+A vector does not have a fixed size, instead elements can be added (or removed) and the vector will resize automatically.
 To declare a vector type we do the following:

 ```cpp
   std::vector<int> noteVector;
 ```

 std::vector is another template class, you must specify the type of data the vector will store within the triangle brackets.
-In this example the vector is specified to hold ints.
+In this example the vector is specified to hold integers.

 Vectors are like "stretchy arrays".
 They can automatically expand to hold more data as you add it.
 Here we use the class method push_back(), like so: